Kaltsoon/rate-repository-api/README.md

 2. Rate Repository API uses the GitHub API, which has a quite small rate limit (60 requests per hour) for unauthorized requests.
 Therefore, we need to register it as an OAuth application to obtain client credentials.
 Register your OAuth application [here](https://github.com/settings/applications/new) by setting "Application name" as "Rate Repository API", "Homepage URL" as https://github.com/Kaltsoon/rate-repository-api and "Authorization callback URL" as http://localhost:5000.
 Now you should see your application [here](https://github.com/settings/developers) and by going to the application's page, see the "Client ID" and "Client Secret" values.

 3. Create a file `.env` in the `rate-repository-api` directory and copy the contents of the `.env.template` file there.
 In the `.env` file, replace `GITHUB_CLIENT_ID`, and `GITHUB_CLIENT_SECRET` variable values with your newly registered OAuth application's credentials.
+If you want, you can also use a different secret for the `JWT_SECRET` variable, which is used to sign access tokens.

 4. Run `npm run build`.
 This will setup the SQLite database and run the migrations.